MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/keyinsights.md

 At the top of the page, you can find workspace information on nubmer of case data imported, number of topics discovered, and percentage of cases that were successfully clusterd to find the topics.
 * **Workspace:**  name of your environment with your customer service data.
 * **Case collected:** number of total cases imported into this workspace, using the method of all cases created in the last 60 days or up to 1 million cases, whichever's great.
-See more details around limits [here](https://docs.microsoft.com/en-us/dynamics365/ai/customer-service-insights/service-limits).
+See more details around limits [here](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/service-limits).
 * **Topics:** number of topics discovered from percentage of total imported cases that were successfully clustered based on semantic similarity.
+If no topics are discovered, it could be caused by multiple reasons such as not enough case data in the workspace, or clustering is still in progress.
+Find more troubleshooting details [here](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/topics-page#troubleshooting-empty-topics-page).
 * **Time period selectors:** enable comparison between the selected time period and the previous period to see how KPIs are changing over time as well as across different time ranges.
 The default selection is "Last 7 days", based on the creation date of cases imported since the last refresh.
   * Last 24 hours
   * Last 7 days